 - GPU: NVIDIA RTX 5070

-Why it is good: This laptop is built specifically for creators.
-The dedicated DialPad on the trackpad allows for precise control in Adobe Creative Cloud, and the 4K OLED screen provides perfect colour accuracy for design projects.
+Why it is good: Designed specifically for creators, the DialPad on the trackpad allows for precise control in Adobe Creative Cloud.
+The 4K OLED screen provides perfect colour accuracy for high-end design projects and architectural models.

 3. ASUS Zenbook Duo (2026 Edition)